BindhuYe/BindhuYe/README.md

 🧱 **Infrastructure & Platform**
 - Terraform, Pulumi, and Crossplane for IaC
 - Building internal developer platforms (IDPs)

+🖥️ **Virtualization**
+- Proficient in virtualization platforms including **VMware, KVM, VirtualBox**
+- Building and managing virtual infrastructure for dev/test and production
+- Integrating virtualization with cloud-native workflows and automation

 📊 **Observability & Performance**
 - Designing robust monitoring and alerting with Prometheus, Grafana, ELK